LESOTHO | 2012 Meet the Misses e.3 - Face of Lesotho 2011/2012

 Tlali Bernard Tlali,National Director of Miss World in Lesotho Nomazondo Mphakisoane, Face of Lesotho 2011/2012

 The Times of Beauty offers annual coverage of the three best beauty pageants in the planet: Miss World, Miss Universe and Miss International.
 The website and its owner are not related in any form or manner whatsoever with these international pageants.
-"Miss World" is property of Miss World Limited based in London, United Kingdom.
+"Miss World" and "Mister World" are property of Miss World Limited based in London, United Kingdom.
 "Miss Universe" is property of Miss Universe L.P., LLLP based in New York, New York, United States.
 "Miss International" is property of the International Culture Association based in Tokyo, Japan.
+The Times of Beauty does not claim credit or ownership for any images featured unless otherwise noted.
+We aim to give credit when we can.
+All visual content is copyright to its respectful owners.